Published on September 27th, 2018 | by Daniel Nikulin0

 Everything You’ve Ever Wanted to Know About Booking Flights

-“10% of your life is what happens to you, the other 90% is how you react”
+“10% of life is what happens to you, the other 90% is how you react”

-So let’s start by looking at the 10% – the factors out of your control when booking a flight, then we can assess how to react.
-Some of these are probably obvious to most, but they are important to take into consideration when booking your next flight:
+That includes buying airline tickets.
+So, let’s start by looking at the 10% – the factors out of your control when booking a flight, then we can assess how to react.
+Some of these are probably obvious to most, but they are important to take into consideration when booking your next flight.

 Time of Flight